 The ASD life cycle replaces traditional software development life cycle (SDLC) stages with a three-phase approach.
 In the speculation phase, teams create adaptive plans that anticipate change.
 The collaboration phase emphasizes teamwork across cross-functional teams to ensure smooth execution.

-The final phase, learning, ensures that knowledge gained from iteration is shared widely.
-Tools like knowledge sharing platforms and cloud-based collaboration tools (Slack, Zoom, Teams, Notion, Miro) help capture insights and feed them into the next cycle.
+The very last phase, gaining knowledge of, ensures that information won from new release is shared extensively. equipment like knowledge sharing structures and cloud-primarily based collaboration gear (Slack, Zoom, groups, perception, Miro) assist capture insights and feed them into the next cycle.

 Adaptive Software Development Methodology Explained